izikeros/blog/content/posts/posts/2023/2023-06-21-python_dependency_injection_for_the_testability.md

 ```

 <a id="use-cases-for-dependency-injection"></a>

-## Use Cases for Dependency Injection:
+## Use Cases for Dependency Injection

 <a id="testing-legacy-code"></a>

 ### Testing Legacy Code

 When working with legacy code that has tightly coupled dependencies, dependency injection can be used to introduce testability by replacing or mocking those dependencies during testing.

 Example: